OAMichael/OAMichael/README.md

 ## Hi there 👋!
 My name is Mikhail Ovsiannikov
-- 🔭 **I’m currently working on Project for 4th sem of Computer Science**
+- 🔭 **I’m currently working on my own project helping me to learn Vulkan
 - 🌱 **I’m currently studying at MIPT**
 - 📫 **How to reach me:** ovsiannikov.ma@phystech.edu
 - ⚡  **Fun fact: I like math, especially geometry**